jamesplease/sourcemap-options/README.md

 #### sourceMapStyle

 Type: `string`
-Default: `"Link"`
+Default: `"Embed"`

 Determines the type of source map that is generated.
-The default value, `link`, references links to the source files. `embed` will embed the content of the source files directly into the map. `inline` will store the entire map as a data URI in the destination file.
+The default value, `embed`, places the content of the sources directly into the map. `link` will reference the original sources in the map as links. `inline` will store the entire map as a data URI in the destination file.

 ### Resources